Menu

 Transsphenoidal and Sinus Surgery Precautions: Science or Just a Self-Perpetuating Myth

-4:40 pm – 5:10 pm CDT (.5 CE contact hour)
+4:40 pm – 5:10 pm CDT (0.5 CE contact hours)

 Session: (102)

-Shaun Golden, MS, CNRN SCRN
+Shaun Golden, MS CNRN SCRN

 Identify the inherent risks associated with neurosurgical procedures, specifically transsphenoidal surgery and endoscopic sinus surgery.
 Explain the anatomy of the paranasal sinuses and why a thorough understanding of this anatomy is crucial for nurses caring for postoperative transsphenoidal and sinus surgery patients.
 Describe the specific safety precautions required for postoperative care and recognize if they are supported by evidence.
 Implement the evidence-based recommendations to improve patient outcomes in the postoperative care of transsphenoidal and sinus surgery patients.